Why people love Bad Art

 One of my most favorite music albums of all time is Philosophy of the World, by The Shaggs.
 Though whenever I share this masterpiece from 1969, I always get the same responses: "Oh god, they are totally out of tune and the rhythm is all over the place!
 Can you even consider this music?"

-Philosophy of the World, The Shaggs, via YouTube
+Cover of Philosophy of the World, The Shaggs, via YouTube

 To clear any ambiguity, yes, I do love this album.
 I don't make fun of the band, nor do I participate in schadenfreude.
 I really do, in fact, greatly enjoy this album.
 And I am not the only one who enjoys this music; many others have voiced their positive opinions of this album.
 Most famously, Kurt Cobain put this album in the Top 5 of his most favorite albums.